Draining – Heat Exchange Espresso Machine Tank Models

-- On full automatic machines with an electronic touchpad that doses the water, please depress the semi-auto or manual button to activate the pump.
+- On fully automatic machines with an electronic touchpad that doses the water, please depress the semi-auto or manual button to activate the pump.

-- On semi-automatic machines with a single on/off button for brewing, please depress the brew button to activate the pump.
+- For semi-automatic machines with a single on/off button for brewing, please depress the brew button to activate the pump.

 - After water stops running from the brew head, use the appropriate brew button to turn off the pump.

-- Removal of water from boiler – there are two types of valves to alow hot water to be dispensed from the boiler.
+- Removal of water from the boiler – there are two types of valves to allow hot water to dispense from the boiler.
 There are espresso machines with an electrovalve whereby the user depresses a hot water switch, and there are espresso machines with a manual valve where the user turns the valve knob in the open/close position.

 Espresso machines with electrovalve for hot water Espresso machines with manual valve for hot water Do NOT turn off the main power switch and do NOT unplug the machine.
 Turn off the main power switch and unplug the machine.
-Depress (and usually hold) the hot water switch/button until all water has been depleted.
+Depress (and usually hold) the hot water switch/button until all water depletes.
 This should not take more than 30-45 seconds.
-It is important to not exceed 45 seconds as the machine is still powered and the heating element can be damaged due to lack of water.
+It is important to not exceed 45 seconds as the machine is still on and a lack of water can damage the heating element.
 Use the appropriate knob to open the hot water valve.
 Since the machine is powered off, there is no concern for damaging the heating element.
 The pump will kick on to refill the boiler.
 This is ok.
-Once water has ceased to exit the hot water dispenser, leave the hot water valve open to allow water to evaporate during storage or drain during shipping.
-At maximum of 45 seconds, shut of power switch and unplug machine.
-Open steam knob/valve to allow remaining water to evaporate during storage or drain during shipping.
-Open steam knob/valve to allow remaining water to evaporate during storage or drain during shipping.
+Once the water has ceased to exit the hot water dispenser, leave the hot water valve open to allow water to evaporate during storage or drain during shipping.
+At a maximum of 45 seconds, shut off the power switch and unplug the machine.
+Open steam knob/valve to allow the remaining water to evaporate during storage or drain during shipping.
+Open steam knob/valve to allow the remaining water to evaporate during storage or drain during shipping.